 - Tomato puree: Used ½ cup of tomato puree prepared from 1 large tomato.
 Alternatively, You can also use canned tomato sauce.

-- Spices: Used a mixture of turmeric, red chili powder, coriander powder, and garam masala.
+- Spices: Use a mixture of turmeric, red chili powder, coriander powder, and garam masala.

 How to Make Paneer Jalfrezi

-In a Pan, heat oil.
-Once the oil is hot, add cumin seeds and let them sizzle.
+In a pan, heat 2 tablespoons oil (or ghee).
+Once the oil is hot, add 1 teaspoon of cumin seeds and let them sizzle.

-Then add sliced onions, minced ginger, garlic and saute for 2-3 minutes on medium heat until light brown.
+Then add 1 medium onion (sliced lengthwise), 1 teaspoon minced ginger, and 1 teaspoon minced garlic.
+Saute for 2-3 minutes on medium heat until light brown.

-Next, add the spices like turmeric powder, red chili powder, coriander powder, salt, a splash of water, and saute the masala on medium-high heat for another minute.
+Next, add the spices like ¼ teaspoon turmeric powder, 1 teaspoon red chili powder, 1 teaspoon coriander powder, salt to taste, and a splash of water, and saute the masala on medium-high heat for another minute.

-Note: Make sure to add the water else, spices will burn.
+Note: Make sure to add water; otherwise, spices will burn.

-Add the bell peppers and continue sautéing them for another 2-3 minutes till they are tender and cooked.
+Add the sliced colored bell peppers and sauté for another 2-3 minutes until they are tender and cooked.
+I used half of each red, green, and yellow bell pepper, sliced lengthwise.

-Add sliced tomato and tomato puree and saute for a minute until the tomatoes soften.
+Add 1 medium tomato (sliced lengthwise) and ½ cup tomato puree and saute for a minute until the tomatoes soften.

-Finally, add the paneer, garam masala, and toss well to coat with all the spices.
+Finally, add 200 grams of paneer (about 7 oz) and ½ teaspoon garam masala, tossing well to ensure the paneer is coated with all the spices.
 Cover and simmer for 2-3 minutes.

-You can also add Kasuri methi at this stage.
+You can also add 1 teaspoon kasuri methi (dried fenugreek leaves) at this stage.

-Lastly, squeeze from fresh lime juice and sprinkle some freshly chopped coriander leaves.
-Then, the restaurant Style Paneer Jalfrezi curry recipe is ready to serve with naan or rice.
+Lastly, squeeze the juice of half the lime and garnish with 2 tablespoons of freshly chopped coriander leaves.
+Then, the restaurant style paneer jalfrezi curry is ready to serve with naan or rice.

-What to serve with this Paneer Jalfrezi Recipe?
+What to Serve with this Vegetable Paneer Jalfrezi?

-Serve Paneer Tikka Jalfrezi with naan, roti, chapati, poori, jeera rice, veg pulao.
+Serve Paneer Tikka Jalfrezi with naan, roti, chapati, poori, jeera rice, vegetable pulao.

 If you are on Keto Diet, serve it with keto naan, low-carb tortillas, or cauliflower rice.